apigeecs/apigee-migrate-tool/README.md

 Property | Description
 --- | ---
-version | The version of the data to import or export, url | URL for the management server where the proxies and other data are hosted.
+version | The version of Apigee Edge url | URL for the management server where the proxies and other data are hosted.
 For example, this might be https://api.enterprise.apigee.com userid | Username for a user with permission to log in to your org passwd | Password for a user with permission to log in to your org